urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 ### Particle propagation:
 The propagation of particles is made using the function **HAL.getOdom()**.
 The idea is to use the odometry to estimate the displacement that the robot has made to apply it to all particles.
 This is calculated by subtracting the odometry in **t** minus the robot odometry in **t^-1** and adding some **noise** to the result.
 This is due to some reasons:
-- The robot movement is neither exact nor deterministic.
+- To simulate an appropiate movement since the robot movement is neither exact nor deterministic.
 - To prevent particles from staying always in the same area, which may result in the particles not being able to localise properly.

 ### Particle weight assingment:
-For particle weight assignment, I use:
+For particle weight assignment, I follow the next procedure for each particle in the particles array:
+- Get the virtual laser values of the particle.
+- Calculate the difference of between the real laser and the virtual laser of that particle for **every laser beam**.
+- Calculate the mean of the square of all the differences **(MSE)**.
+- Calculate the final weight as **np.exp(-1 * square_mean_diff)**

 ### Particle resampling: